 4.2 Building Emergency Response Plan Activation

-The Building Emergency Response Plan will be implemented by the Building Incident Commander (Principal/designee) or Alternate Incident Commander when conditions exist which warrant its execution, or at the direction of the District Incident Commander or public safety officials.
+The Building-Level Emergency Response Plan will be implemented by the Building Incident Commander (Principal/designee) or Alternate Incident Commander when conditions exist which warrant its execution, or at the direction of the District Incident Commander or public safety officials.

 4.3 Employee Recall